College of Humanities & Behavioral Sciences

 Criminal justice courses offered by community colleges or other accredited institutions may substitute for various courses in the Criminal Justice major at Radford University.
 For further information about transferring into the Criminal Justice program, consult the Office of Admissions.

 Also note the following Radford University policies.
-No fewer than 45 semester hours must be earned at Radford University to be eligible for graduation.
-Thirty of the last 39 hours of credit required for the degree must be completed in residency.
+No fewer than 30 semester hours must be earned at Radford University to be eligible for graduation.
 In addition, 50 percent of the semester hours required for a major or minor (as defined by the department) must be taken at Radford University and no more than six (6) credit hours of Independent Study coursework can be used toward graduation requirements.

 To graduate with a major in criminal justice, students must have completed the requirements listed above.
 In addition, students must have completed 120 credit hours.
 Finally, students must have an overall grade point average of 2.0 or higher and a grade point average of 2.0 or higher in all courses with a CRJU prefix (also, as described in section 3b above, criminal justice majors must earn a grade of "C" or higher in all courses with a CRJU prefix).